Yggdroot/LeaderF/README.md

 Performance
 -----------

 LeaderF is already very fast.
-If you want better performance, install the C extension of the fuzzy match algorithm, which is more than 10 times faster.
+If you want better performance, install the C extension of the fuzzy matching algorithm, which is more than 10 times faster.
 To install the C extension, follow the below:

  - On Linux/Unix/MacOS: